FIWARE/tutorials.Step-by-Step/docs/identity-management.md

 ### Create Token with Password

-The following example logs in using the Admin Super-User - it is the equivalent of using the log-in screen of the GUI
+The following example logs in using the super-admin user - it is the equivalent of using the log-in screen of the GUI.
+The URL `https://localhost:3443/v1/auth/tokens` should also work in a secure system.

 #### 1 Request: